remembering 2 great plantswomen: ruth bancroft and elizabeth farnsworth

 RARELY A DAY GOES BY when I am not consciously grateful to Elizabeth Farnsworth, who at the time of her sudden death on Oct.
-27, 2017 was senior research ecologist at New England Wild Flower Society.
+27, 2017 was senior research ecologist at the New England Wild Flower Society (renamed Native Plant Trust in 2019).
 She had long been on my mind daily because the online research tool I probably use most in making plant decisions for my own garden and to help readers, too, called Go Botany, is the fruit of a project she headed up.

 Elizabeth was an expert on ferns (she co-wrote the Peterson’s Field Guide on them, and was often lovingly referred to as Elizabeth Fernsworth).
 Likewise, she was an authority on ants (she was teaching assistant to the Harvard biologist E. O. Wilson), and on the flora of the New England region.
 A prolific and talented writer and illustrator, Elizabeth just kept sharing her enthusiasm, and knowledge, with us all.
 A roundup of links to all her “Earth Matters” columns for the Hitchcock Center and “The Daily Gazette” are here.